Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 ## Problem definition

 The challenges of accurate financial analysis and the enduring threat of fraud pose significant hurdles in the world of finance, which is characterized by quick technological transactions.
-Traditional methods of financial analysis struggle to handle the complexities of modern financial systems, while evolving fraudulent tactics demand a proactive response.
+Traditional methods of financial analysis struggle to handle the complexities of modern financial systems while evolving fraudulent tactics demand a proactive response.
 These challenges highlight the necessity of an advanced solution leveraging Artificial Intelligence

 ## Vision